PennyLaneAI/pennylane/doc/development/guide/logging.rst

 ``LogRecords``), given some predicate.
 In this case, we have defined some classes, ``LocalProcessFilter`` and ``DebugOnlyFilter`` to filter based on process ID and on the severity of the incoming message.
-These can used in the next section.
+These can be used in the next section.

 .. code:: toml